McSally gets GOP primary challenger in Arizona Senate race

 He has said he opposes any restrictions on gun rights, supports President Donald Trump’s proposed border wall and wondered why President Barack Obama’s health care law has not been repealed.

-GOP forces, including Trump, have lined up firmly behind McSally in hopes of avoiding a serious primary challenger after her experience last year.
+GOP forces, including Trump and Ward, who is now chairman of the Arizona Republican Party, have lined up firmly behind McSally in hopes of avoiding a serious primary challenger after her experience last year.

+McSally and Ward hugged and struck a tone of unity Wednesday following a previously scheduled event for the Trump campaign in Scottsdale.

+“I’m endorsed by President Trump, we are unified as a Republican Party,” McSally said.
+“We are working together and we’re going to make sure that we hold this seat up and down the ticket for Republicans for our future, and that’s our focus.”

 In that race, she ran to the right, embraced President Donald Trump and spent millions of dollars to win the primary against Kelli Ward and Joe Arpaio, who presented themselves as the race’s true conservatives who would most forcefully stand up for Trump.
 Sinema, who faced no serious opposition in the Democratic primary, embraced McCain’s legacy and focused on building a profile as an independent-minded moderate.